OperationCode/resources_api/README.md

     - Variable name: `FLASK_APP`
     - Variable Value: `run.py`
     - Optionally, enable debugging by setting the environment to development with the Variable Value: `development`
-4. Close out of Environment Variables and System Properites.
+3. Close out of Environment Variables and System Properites.
+4. Start your administrative shell. `ctrl + x` --> Windows Powershell (Admin).
+- **Make sure you use the _admin powershell_ throughout all the steps.**
+5. [Install Chocolatey](https://chocolatey.org/docs/installation#installing-chocolatey) if you do not already have it installed.
-5. In your powershell (admin), run `choco install postgresql10`.
+6. In your powershell (admin), run `choco install postgresql10`.
 Follow the prompts.
-- powershell (admin) can be found by pressing `win + x`.
-- Make sure you use the admin powershell throughout all the steps.
-6. Upgrade postgresql: `choco upgrade postgresql`.
+7. Upgrade postgresql: `choco upgrade postgresql`.
-7. Start postgres: `psql -U postgres` you will see postgres-# in the terminal.
+8. Start postgres: `psql -U postgres` you will see postgres-# in the terminal.
-8. Create your user with `CREATE USER name;` The terminal will print CREATE ROLE.
+9. Create your user with `CREATE USER name;` The terminal will print CREATE ROLE.
-9. Alter your role with permission to create a database with `ALTER USER name WITH CREATEDB CREATEROLE;` The terminal will print ALTER ROLE
+10. Alter your role with permission to create a database with `ALTER USER name WITH CREATEDB CREATEROLE;` The terminal will print ALTER ROLE
-10. Check everything is in order with `\du`.
+11. Check everything is in order with `\du`.
 The terminal will print a table with Role name, Atrributes, and Member columns.
 If your user is listed you are good to go.
-11. Quit with `\q` or `ctr + c`.
-12. Start psql with new username with `psql`.
-You should see `name=>`.
-13. Create a database with: `CREATE DATABASE resources OWNER name;`.
+12. Create a database with: `CREATE DATABASE resources OWNER name;`.
-14. Connect to the resources database: `\c resources`.
+13. Connect to the resources database: `\c resources`.
 If you see `resources =>` you are ready to move on to the next steps.
-15. In powershell navigate to where you would like to clone a fork of your repository. `cd \path\to\directory`
-16. Clone your fork of the project `git clone {project_url} resources`
-17. Navigate to the clone directory `cd resources`
+14. Navigate to the cloned repo directory `cd \path\to\resources`. (see step 6 under getting started)
+15. Install virtualenv if you do not have it. `pip install virtualenv`.
-18. [Create a virtual environment](https://docs.python.org/3/library/venv.html) called venv `python -m virtualenv venv`.
+16. [Create a virtual environment](https://docs.python.org/3/library/venv.html) called venv `python -m virtualenv venv`.
-19. Set Execution Policy to unrestricted `Set-ExecutionPolicy Unrestricted -Force`
+17. Set Execution Policy to unrestricted `Set-ExecutionPolicy Unrestricted -Force`
-20. Activate virtual environment `venv\Scripts\Activate.ps1`
+18. Activate the virtual environment `venv\Scripts\Activate.ps1`
-21. Install the required dependencies `pip install -r requirements.txt`
+19. Install the required dependencies `pip install pipenv`
-22. Create the tables in your database with `flask db_migrate create_tables`
+20. Create the tables in your database with `flask db-migrate create-tables`
-23. Tell flask that your database is up to date with `flask db stamp head`
+21. Tell flask that your database is up to date with `flask db stamp head`
-24. Populate your database with the resources `flask db_migrate init`
+22. Populate your database with the resources `flask db-migrate init`
-25. Start your development server with `flask run` and you're ready to go!
+23. Start your development server with `flask run` and you're ready to go!
-26. Check your work: Open your browser and go to `localhost:5000/api/v1/resources`.
+24. Check your work: Open your browser and go to `localhost:5000/api/v1/resources`.
 You should see a list of objects.

 ### Mac setup